Colloidal Silver: Everything Parents Need To Know

 As an antifungal, silver is effective against candida (the cause of yeast infections) and Trichophyton mentagrophytes, a major cause of fungal infections of the hair, skin, and nails.
 In one clinical trial, it was found to be as powerful as Amphotericin B, a powerful antifungal that is considered superior to the more commonly prescribed fluconazole.

-Colloidal silver is also useful for healing wounds and for treating other skin conditions like acne, eczema, and psoriasis, especially if infection is present.
+Silver is also useful for healing wounds and for treating other skin conditions like acne, eczema, and psoriasis, especially if infection is present.

 Silver is a possible treatment for peptic ulcers, allergic asthma, cancer, and cystic fibrosis.
 It may be an effective blood thinner, immunomodulator, anti-inflammatory, and antioxidant.
 It will be interesting to see how the research develops for these and other applications in the future.